AUEB-BALab/ExamQuestionnaireScanner/README.md

 ### 2. Generate a FormScanner template
 A FormScanner template defines the scanning area of a questionnaire form, the number, the position  and the types of the questions.
 When a new examination form is created the corresponding FormScanner template should be generated as well.
+A new template may also be required when scanning with a different scanner or settings.
+This is seen when too many forms are incorrectly scanned.
+FormScanner can be run from the `bin` directory with the command `java -jar lib/formscanner-main-1.1.2.jar`.
-The FormScanner website offers a series of [video tutorials](http://www.formscanner.org/video-tutorials) on how to generate examination forms and their corresponding templates.
+On YouTube you can find a [video tutorial](https://www.youtube.com/watch?v=I1H8Wj6Tfp4) on how to generate examination forms and their corresponding templates.

-**Important**: For the needs of Programming II examination, we use the ```programming-II-formscanner-template.xtmpl``` file, located at the ```data``` directory of the repository.
+**Important**: For the needs of Programming II examination, we use the ```programming-II-formscanner-template-*.xtmpl``` files, located at the ```data``` directory of the repository.

 ### 3. Prepare the students_info input file